mpottebaum/mpottebaum/README.md

+# Sup

+"It's a feature, not a bug!" he screamed into the void.

 # typescript + golang stuff

 - building a go app to scrape espn league schedules and output calendar events starting with F1 right [here](https://github.com/mpottebaum/dirty-randy)